cosmos/ibc/PROCESS.md

   * At least two specification-compatible implementations exist, and they have been tested against each other
   * All relevant ecosystem stakeholders approve the specification (any holdout can block this stage)
   * Acceptance tests are written and merged into the relevant repositories
-  * All files in the `./spec/ics-{{ .Spec.Number }}-{{ .Spec.Name}}/` directory are up to date and merged into the `cosmos/ics` repo
+  * All files in the `./spec/ics-{{ .Spec.Number }}-{{ .Spec.Name}}/` directory are up to date and merged into the `cosmos/ics` repository
 - _**Acceptance Requirements**_:
-  * The PR changing the stage to "finalized" has been approved by representatives from all relevant ecosystem stakeholders, and all members of the core specification team.
+  * The PR changing the stage to "finalised" has been approved by representatives from all relevant ecosystem stakeholders, and all members of the core specification team.
 - _**Spec Quality**_:
   * Final: All changes as a result of implementation experience are integrated
 - _**Changes Expected Post-Acceptance**_: